Personalised business insurance

 By offering transparent daily rates, flexible tariffs and investment in future technologies like an EV-only product, they gain an average of 50,000 customers a month and supply green energy to over 2 million homes in the UK.
 They're also the UK's largest investor in solar power.

 In 2020, Octopus gained double unicorn status after being valued at $2 billion.
 As a company still referred to as a challenger supplier, it's expected Octopus will keep nipping at the heels of the Big Six energy suppliers to make even more of a name for itself.

 Discover the top 15 tech companies in the UK by entering your email.

 Between January and June 2021, more than 340,000 new businesses were registered in the UK.
 That’s 960 new businesses per day.
 Statistically, there's got to be some unicorns in there.
 If you've started a business recently, this could be you.

-While starting a business is super exciting, it can be pretty risky, especially in the early stages.
-Startup insurance is designed to offer innovative covers that give you the right protection for your business.
-Our insurance can be adapted at any time to suit your needs and is available through monthly subscription.
+While starting a business is super exciting, it can also be pretty risky, especially in the early stages.
+Our startup insurance is designed to be as innovative as your business, giving you the right protection for your business.
+If your business has more complex needs, we have a specialist team of brokers who understand the world of startup business.
 If you're in the market for it, check out our business insurance.

 You may also like

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.